 The purpose of this Code of Conduct is to assist Councillors in modelling the behaviour that is expected of them, to provide a personal check and balance, and to set out the type of conduct that could lead to action being taken against a Councillor.
 It is also to protect Councillors, the public, fellow councillors, officers and the reputation of local government.
-It sets out general principles of conduct expected of all Councillors and specific obligations in relation to standards of conduct.
+It sets out general principles of conduct.
 The use of support, training and mediation prior to action being taken using the Code is encouraged.
 The fundamental aim of the Code is to create and maintain public confidence in the role of councillor and local government.